RVirmoors/ccia/index.md

 Lecture notes and [[resources]] for the creative coding and interactive music courses [I](//rvirmoors.github.io) teach at the [ITPMA M.A.](//cinetic.arts.ro/en/itpma/) @UNATC. <br/>
 Work-in-progress, transitioning from google slides & assorted notebooks.
-See my [[musings]] on what this all might be good for.
+See my [[musings]] on what it's all about.

 ## Fundamentals